hopfenspace/MateBot/docs/source/configuration.rst

 The consumable section of the config is a list of entries of the following format:

-* ``id`` refers to the internal ID of the consumable, which must be a unique number, starting from ``1`` and increasing (this is currently used since auto-enumerating of the consumable schemas doesn't work yet)
 * ``name`` refers to the name of the consumable, which ideally is just a single word or abbreviation to uniquely identify the consumable for users, since MateBot clients are encouraged to use this name as command shortcut